he-yang/Excel-to-JSON/docs/usage.md

 ## Conversion types
  <a name="Row"></a>
 ### Row
-		Note that you should have at least two rows as the first row will be considered as header.
+		Note that you should select at least two rows as the first row will be considered as header.
-		Note that all data in active sheet will be collected for json conversion.

 If you choose 'Row' as the conversion type

-* This add-in will first collect all the data in the active sheet.
+* This add-in will first collect all selected data in the active sheet.
 * The first row will be interpreted as header.
 * The following rows will be mapped with header as you can see in the following example.